marekpsenka/rust-csharp-errors/notes.md

 ```

 Reading a line from the console may fail in C#, but you can only learn that from the docstring
 unfortunately.
-Documenting modes of failure is far inferior to explicitly including it in
+Documenting modes of failure is far inferior to explicitly including them in
 the return value.

 ```